mccright/rand-notes/endpoint-admin-notes.md

 * **Lubuntu**:  Lubuntu is a fast and lightweight Ubuntu based operating system using the minimal desktop LXQT and a selection of light applications.
 Lubuntu has very low hardware requirements.
 That said, it makes a lean platform on which to build a fast development endpoint.  [https://lubuntu.me/](https://lubuntu.me/)

-* **SysLinuxOS**: SysLinuxOS is a specialized Linux operating system for those in infrastructure roles and is currently based on Debian 11 bullseye and a modern kernel.
+* **SysLinuxOS**: SysLinuxOS is a specialized Linux operating system for those in infrastructure roles and is currently based on Debian 11 bullseye and a modern kernel (*kernel 5.16-amd64 on 2022-09-03*).
 It comes with a large, broad spectrum of applications and utilities installed that would support many categories of infrastructure, maintenance, and collaboration work.
 There are two versions, one using the Mate desktop and the other using Gnome.  [https://syslinuxos.com](https://syslinuxos.com)